PauloHBR1/PauloHBR1/README.md

 ---------------------------------

 <h1>👋 Hello, My name is Paulo 😀,
-I'm 24 years old.
-I work as a sales assistant at Oficina da Festa.
-I'm currently studying front-end development, learning HTML, CSS, JavaScript, and the basics of Git and GitHub.
+<p> I'm 24 years old. <br> I work as a sales assistant at Oficina da Festa.<p> </p> I'm currently studying front-end development, learning HTML, CSS, JavaScript, and the basics of Git and GitHub.
 .</h1>

 <p> I'm also studying English to improve my skill